Bernie Custis, pro football’s first black quarterback, dies at age 88

+All Bernie Custis wanted was the chance to be a pro quarterback, but to Damon Allen he will always be a football pioneer.

-Bernie Custis, pro football’s first black quarterback who blazed the trail for future stars like Warren Moon, Chuck Ealey and Damon Allen, has died.
+Custis, pro football’s first black quarterback who blazed the trail for future CFL stars like Allen, Warren Moon and Chuck Ealey, died Thursday.
+He was 88.

 Custis made pro football history Aug.
-29, 1951, when he became a starter with the Hamilton Tiger-Cats, who confirmed his death Thursday.
+29, 1951, when he became a starter with the Hamilton Tiger-Cats.
+It came after he was denied the opportunity to play the position with the NFL’s Cleveland Browns.

+“During Bernie’s time, they could actually lock the door and keep you from actually participating,” Allen said.
+“I got the chance to walk through a hallway (because) they couldn’t lock the door, the door was already open because of Bernie.

+“When you look at it that way, you have to give that kind of respect and honour to the pioneers before you.”

-He starred at quarterback with Syracuse University and was selected sixth overall by the Cleveland Browns in the 1951 NFL draft.
+Custis starred at quarterback with Syracuse University before being taken sixth overall by the Cleveland Browns in the 1951 NFL draft.
 But the former college roommate of Al Davis — the late Oakland Raiders coach and owner — was told he’d play safety with the club, a move he resisted.

-The native of Washington, D.C., opted to sign with Hamilton instead, starting every game under centre in his first season in the Interprovincial Rugby Football Union, one of the leagues that would later form the CFL.
+The native of Washington, D.C., signed with Hamilton instead, starting every game under centre in his first season in the Interprovincial Rugby Football Union, one of the leagues that would later form the CFL in 1958.

+“Bernie was one of the great pioneers in our sport and our league and he changed professional football with his courage and leadership,” Ticats owner Bob Young said.
+“Most football legacies have a one dimensional impact, but Bernie’s universal influence on the game as a player, and his legacy in Hamilton and Ontario after his playing days, is truly legendary as a builder of the game.

+“His elegant nature and graceful style will always be an important part of the Tiger-Cats and our entire league history.”

+Custis moved to running back the following season, and in 1953 helped Hamilton beat Winnipeg 12-6 to win the Grey Cup.
 Custis finished his pro career with the Ottawa Rough Riders, playing running back in 1955-56.

 After a brilliant career at Washington, Moon was undrafted by the NFL and headed to Edmonton for the chance to play quarterback professionally.
-After leading the Eskimos to five straight Grey Cup titles (1979-83), he went on to star for several teams in the NFL.
+After leading the Eskimos to five straight Grey Cup titles (1979-83), he went on to star for several teams south of the border.
 He is a member of both the Canadian Football and Pro Football Hall of Fame.

-Despite leading Toledo on a 35-game win streak in his three years as the starter, Ealey was bypassed by NFL teams and headed to Hamilton to play professionally in 1972.
-He became the Ticats’ starter later that year and was named the league’s top rookie.
+Despite leading Toledo on a 35-game win streak in his three years as the starter, Ealey was bypassed by NFL teams.
+He became the Ticats starter early in the ‘72 season and was named the league’s top rookie.

 Ealey capped his memorable first CFL season leading Hamilton to a 13-10 Grey Cup win over Saskatchewan at Ivor Wynne Stadium.
 He went on to play for Winnipeg and Toronto in the CFL before retiring after the ‘78 season.

+“I think the CFL was a trailblazer,” Ealey said.
+“In Canada, it (race) was not an issue.

+“If you could play, that’s what they wanted.
+We can say we were a trailblazer but we never would’ve got here if they never gave us the opportunity.”

-Allen came to the CFL following his collegiate career at Cal State Fullerton, joining the Eskimos in 1985.
-Allen played for six teams over an illustrious 23-year career, winning four Grey Cups.
+Allen began his pro career in ‘85 with Edmonton.
+He played for six teams over an illustrious 23-year stint, winning four Grey Cups.

 When he retired after the ‘07 season Allen was the leading passer in pro football history (72,381 yards).
 He’s currently second overall behind former Montreal star Anthony Calvillo (79,816).